Code2Life/http-adapter/README.md

 ## Todo
 - document template grammar, and allow separate template file
 - configure UI and REST interface
+- install and use as cli with parameters
 - separate RuntimeContext with AdapterConfig (1 -> N)
 - documents and TS/JS/YAML configuration templates
 - plugin system, and plugin development